 24/07/18: Proposed amendment of the Thailand Revenue Code to provide and receive tax information and certain confidentiality provisions.
 This is just one more draft.

-2022: Expected legislation to annually and automatically report financial information under the CRS standards.
+2023: As at May 2020, the year 2023 had been the expected legislation to annually and automatically report financial information under the CRS standards.

 To break the rules you have to know them.
 The law firm offers tailor-made, flexible solutions in the following tax matters:

 #1.
 Worldwide tax minimization, international tax planning for both corporate and personal needs including the use of offshore companies.

 #2.
 Tax-efficient structuring of cross-border investments, including the optimum use of tax treaties, foreign tax credits, tax deferral, and entity classifications.

 #3.
 Reorganization of corporations and partnerships, tax structuring advice for international groups, tax-efficient holding company locations.

 #5.
 Contract manufacturing and toll manufacturing, stripped or limited risk distributorship schemes, tax-efficient lump-sum turnkey contracts.